Sedron Technologies – Varcor

 About the Company:

-Sedron Agriculture is made up of engineers that fundamentally want to improve the world.
+Sedron Technologies is made up of engineers that fundamentally want to improve the world.
 They are passionate problem-solvers and original thinkers.
 The technologies they develop require multidisciplinary collaboration: from mechanical engineers to electrical engineers; from chemical engineers to software engineers.

 About the Solution:

 Sedron Technologies' Advanced Vapor Recompression Distillation (Varcor) system separates liquid waste streams (<1% to 20% solids) into distinct byproducts using proprietary and industry-proven technologies.
 This approach to treatment is extensible to many liquid waste streams, such as livestock manure, septic wastewater or biosolids, industrial liquid waste, and stillage.

 Advanced Varcor technology is transformational to manure management on dairy farms.
 Using our methods, farmers can achieve compliance with environmental regulation while accruing significant cost savings as well as additional revenue streams.
 With Sedron Varcor technology, manure will be efficiently distilled into water clean enough to feed back to the cows, dry, sterile and stable solids for bedding and/or soil amendments, and concentrated liquid, organic nitrogen fertilizer.

 Through implementation of this technology, the farm will recognize significant energy efficiencies from reductions in on-farm electrical and fuel use required during manure management activities such as wastewater storage, agitation, pumping and hauling, as well as associated labor and maintenance costs.
 Significant additional environmental and energy-related benefits include becoming a zero-discharge dairy, GHG reductions due to reduced storage lagoon wastewater volume, as well as displacement of inorganic fossil fuel-based fertilizers.